15 Operating Airflow in production

 15.1 Revisiting the Airflow architecture

-Back in chapter 1, we showed the Airflow architecture displayed in Figure 15.1.
+Back in chapter 1, we showed the Airflow architecture displayed in figure 15.1.
+At minimum, Airflow consists of a number of components:

 - API server